wombleton/gitlaw-nz/acts/O/Ombudsmen Act 1975.md

 *   Schedule 1 Part 2 Water Resources Council: repealed, on 1 April 1984, by section 2(4) of the Water and Soil Conservation Amendment Act 1983 (1983 No 151).
 *   Schedule 1 Part 2 Waterfront Industry Restructuring Authority: repealed, on 1 October 1992, by [section 51(d)][300] of the Waterfront Industry Restructuring Act 1989 (1989 No 66).
 *   Schedule 1 Part 2 Works and Development Services Corporation (NZ) Limited: repealed, on 1 January 2003, by [clause 4(1)][182] of the Ombudsmen (Schedule 1) Order 2002 (SR 2002/385).
+*   Schedule 1 Part 2 WorkSafe New Zealand: inserted, on 16 December 2013, by [section 22][301] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 ## Part 3
 Local organisations